 Mahouka (short version of the title) was the next in line to be considered the best LN ever made, claims made by the same type of fans who two years ago were saying the exact same things for Sword Art Online (SAO for short).
-And once again it is proven how retarded and tasteless they all are, since the anime proved to be just as bad.
-In fact, it proved to be even worse than SAO!
-But more on that later.
+And once again it is proven how the anime fandom refuses to accept light novels as the garbage they are, and on top of that keeps hyping them as masterpieces.

-Having an OP main character is the death of any story, period.
-There is nothing the rest of the cast can do if he is around and in this case HE IS AROUND ALL THE TIME.
-Just imagine that in an episode we are allowed to have a duel between two girls, just because Tatsuya didn't bother to capture the bad girl himself in a fraction of a second.
-Other stories will try to make it seem like the MC can die, or focus on other characters for awhile, or at least not make it seem like it’s all too easy.
+Even if you try to see it that way, it is still very hard to like the whole thing, since it is boring to have an OP character that wins all the time.
+Other stories will try to make it seem like the MC can die, or at least not make it seem like it’s all too easy.
 But not here.
 Here it is all about Tatsuya doing everything effortlessly and everybody being amazed with him.
-So no matter whatever the plot is about, there is no tension or exploration of themes, since you know exactly what will happen.
-Tatsuya will go in, and win effortlessly.
+So no matter what the plot is about, there is no emotional investment, since you know exactly what will happen, and you are simply waiting to see how it will happen.

 Even though the notorious SAO shares the same bad writing, bad exposition, bad characterization, and bad EVERYTHING when it comes to light novels, it at least fools you for awhile to think there is danger in its setting.
 The characters there were average people trapped in a deadly environment, cut off from their house and family, having to fight monsters in order to survive.
 Mahouka doesn’t have that; it is just a school where pampered high school kids with super magical skills gather and act like jerks to each other, while teachers and parents pay for their rent and luxury.
 So the only thing you get in this show is a guy effortlessly brushing off a few school bullies, under the surveillance of the teachers.
 There is literally nothing to feel excited about.